What’s the best exercise for Diabetics?

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of Diabetes.

 Strength or resistance training

-Patino (2018) cites Dr Stanley Bassin’s insight that strength training has a direct and significant impact on Diabetes symptoms.
-Resistance training builds muscle mass, improves body composition ratios, stabilises mental health, increases bone mineral density, heightens insulin sensitivity and regulates blood pressure range and lipid profiles (Colberg et al., 2016).
+Patino (2018) cites Dr Stanley Bassin’s insight that strength training has a direct and significant effect on Diabetes symptoms.
+Resistance training builds muscle mass, improves body composition ratios, stabilises mental health, increases bone mineral density, heightens Insulin sensitivity and regulates blood pressure range, and lipid profiles (Colberg et al., 2016).
 Recommended equipment includes: